mariannefeng/legis/static/md/what_happen.md

 | | Add on hover tip for information you're looking at - there's that one git glossary repo!

-+Have requests cache, but need metrics
-*so if the screen is small the contact info/committees/social media info doesn’t dwarf the picture and make the tile huge _%_might render social media links useless
++Have requests cache, but need metrics - Marianne would really like to prioritize this *so if the screen is small the contact info/committees/social media info doesn’t dwarf the picture and make the tile huge _%_might render social media links useless